 The man’s acquaintance with the game impressed Steve.
 “GM, mostly.”

-“I’m still learning to play, but I think it’s a lot of fun.
-Do you buy your adventures or make them up yourself?”
+“I’m still learning to play, myself.
+Do you buy your adventures or make them up?”

 “You get good grades I bet?”

 Steve shrugged.
-He had drawn close enough for a better look at the guy, and realized he wasn’t as old as he’d thought at first.
+Then took a better look at the guy, and realized he wasn’t as old as he’d first thought.
 His head was completely bald, with a raised pink mole above his right eyebrow.
 He had a close-cropped dark-blond beard with a few gray hairs in it, thick lips, and a bulbous nose.
-His eyes were ice-pale like Rei’s dad’s, though he wasn’t nearly as tall.
-Lines around his eyes gave him a wise, wizardy look.
+He wasn’t as tall as Rei’s dad, but he had the same ice-blue eyes.
+Lines around them gave him a wise, wizardy look.
 The impression grew when the man smiled.
 He reached over the counter and offered his hand.
 “I’m Magnus.”

 Magnus’s hand was soft, like he kept it lotioned, but his grip was strong and assertive.
 He said, “I’d think a kid would have to be pretty smart to run his own adventure.
 I’ve sat in on a couple games with Aaron, and I’m blown away by everything he keeps track of.
 It’s hard just keeping my own character straight.”